stevegt/grokker/README.md

 ```

 This mapping will allow you to ask a question by typing it in VIM and
-then pressing `<leader>q`.
+then pressing `<leader>g`.
 The question will be sent as input to the
 `qi` subcommand of Grokker, and the answer will be inserted into the
 buffer.
 Note that the mapping assumes that Grokker's `grok` command is
 installed and in your system path.